mesolitica/cookbook/README.md

 ### Software

-We only yearly licensing with starting specific amount.
+We only provide yearly licensing with starting specific amount.